VerdanTech/Vdt-Webapp/README.md

 Create more decentralized systems
 Increased human labour

-*What are the social elements of this required adaptation?*
+## What Are the social elements of this required adaptation?*

-*How could a technological innovation best serve to maximize the ability of humans to undertake this adaptation?*
+## *How could a technological innovation best serve to maximize the ability of humans to undertake this adaptation?*
+being able to expirement systematically with various types of growing systemr

-*What is VerdanTech?
+## *What is VerdanTech?
 How does it aim to move in this direction?*

-*What are the core values of VerdanTech as a project?
+## *What are the core values of VerdanTech as a project?*

-*What are the core values of VerdanTech as a software system?"
+## *What are the core values of VerdanTech as a software system?*